Shakespeare's Richard III:

 As with many of his history plays, Shakespeare relied heavily on Holinshed's Chronicles of England, Scotland, and Ireland to conceive his plot.
 Holinshed, in turn, was indebted to writers such as Edward Halle and Richard Grafton—in some cases, bordering on plagiarism.
 Halle and Grafton, among others, were themselves influenced by the original work of Sir Thomas More in his History of King Richard the Thirde.
 All of these works paint Richard of Gloucester as a scheming, murdering usurper to the throne.

 The point is that by 1597 (the first known publication of Shakespeare's Tragedy of Richard III), the tradition of libeling Richard III in English literature had been a popular sport for decades.
 Hence, Shakespeare was doing nothing more than giving the audience what they wanted, so to speak.
 Elizabethans could not get enough violence, murder, and intrigue in their entertainment; after all, this is a society that attended executions for fun.
-And, lest we forget, Shakespeare was writing his play during the reign of Elizabeth I, granddaughter of Henry Tudor.
+And, lest we forget, Shakespeare produced his play during the reign of Elizabeth I, granddaughter of Henry Tudor.
 It would have been unthinkable to have written anything praiseworthy of the man her ancestor had defeated to gain the throne.

 How does this character of Richard jibe with the historical Richard?